OUR VISION & MISSION:

 For folks who are completely new to having a record made, we offer both in-house remastering services, as well as referrals for graphic design services.

-We also continue to design and experiment with mediums beyond the traditional lacquer, but which are compatible with traditional Neumann VMS70 lathes – our hope is to soon have an alternative cutting medium to the traditional lacquer.
+We also continue to design and experiment with mediums beyond the traditional lacquer, but which are compatible with traditional Neumann VMS cutting lathes – we have made several different lacquer and non-lacquer cutting disc prototypes since 2017.

 Our mastering team consists of: